|

 88. rebus

-a puzzle where you decode a message consisting of pictures representing syllables and words
+a puzzle consisting of pictures representing words

 89. recalcitrant